wheatjs/vite-plugin-vue-gql/README.md

 ## Roadmap
 - [x] Support `useMutation` and `useSubscription`
 - [x] Support multiple named gql tags(or allow them to be tagged as mutations or subscriptions)
 - [ ] Look into auto detecting used properties and auto-generating a GQL request
+- [ ] Add in support for fragments